2. Attachment and Trust Instead Of Goodies

 Later we were back at the place where we had the initial talk.
 Scooby-Doo was between us, completely relaxed, visibly content and very tired from the concentrated work, which was a novelty for him.

 Just as the aforementioned jelly bears cannot correct the dog owner’s misbehaviour, it probably becomes clearer once again why «goodies training» is not an omnipotent medicine for the 70% of dogs that show disruptive behaviour on the walk, not even with Scooby-Doo.
-Many dogs with insecurities and fears won’t take treats outside because they are too distracted and fearful. «As long as humans think animals don’t feel, animals must feel that humans don’t think.»
+Many dogs with insecurities and fears won’t take treats outside because they are too distracted and fearful.

 A sad story about completely unnecessary animal suffering.
 A dog owner who reprimands the dog at the right moment in the right dosage, just as it would take place in a pack, is loudly criticised by ignorant people.
 At the same time, a majority of the 70% of dogs suffer a lot more every day.
 The owners do not accept their responsibility for this and are never held accountable.

 In any case, I hope that Scooby-Doo is doing better today.
 I also hope to have explained plausibly with the above example how important socialisation and education are, not only for humans but in particular for the dogs.
+Dogs have the right to get an education.

 If people don’t realise that they don’t know enough about dog behaviour, they won’t notice when they treat their dog from a human rather than a species appropriate perspective.